wonderfulidea/shadow-remix/docs/Serial_Communication.md

 This format supports up to 4 (2^2) motors with 1024 (2^10) possible angle values (the current code only uses the number 0-360 to represent position).
 The high and low bits are combined to form a 10 bit number:

 `H H H H L L L L L L`

+### Station ID Commands

+Station ID commands have a code of 3 and the data bits give the index (`I`) of the station.
+So station ID commands have the form:

+`1 1 I I I I I I`

+This format supports up to 64 (2^6) stations.
+You will need to hardcode the station ID of your station when you upload the Arduino code (default is zero).
+See the Constants.h file in the Arduino code for more information.
+The station ID is useful for comparing similar images taken at the same station once many images have been generated, it is not critical for basic use.

 ## Development